MozillaSecurity/funfuzz/README.md

 ## Setup

-Install the required pip packages using `pip install <path to funfuzz repository>`.
-To install all the packages needed for development, use `pip install -r src/funfuzz.requirements.txt` (assuming you are in the funfuzz repository).
+Install the required pip packages using `pip install -r src/funfuzz/requirements.txt` (assuming you are in the funfuzz repository).

 Some parts of the fuzzer will only activate if the Python scripts can find your mozilla-central tree:
 ```